Oleksandr Yanukovych: Ukrainian Bank of Development

 The Ukrainian Bank of Development (UBD) was founded in 1995 and controlled by Valentyna Arbuzova.
 Reports allege that in 2011, Yanukovych purchased stock in the bank to achieve 100% ownership.

 In 2014, investigations by anti-corruption organizations into the bank and potential bribery charges against Yanukovych were launched.
 These included an order to freeze Swiss assets of both Yanukovych and former acting prime minister Serhiy Arbuzov, son of the UBD president.

-In 2017, a Kyiv court rejected a lawsuit by Yanukovych to recover up to UAH 1.6 billion in damages from the National Bank of Ukraine after it delisted the UBD following sanctions applied by the European Union.
+In 2017, a Kyiv court rejected a lawsuit by Yanukovych to recover up to ₴1.6 billion in damages from the National Bank of Ukraine after it delisted the UBD following sanctions applied by the European Union.

 Corruption allegations

 Ukrainian press have noted that people close to Yanukovych landed some of Ukraine's most important positions, including top government positions, during his father's presidency, although his father denied that he appointed individuals based on their personal loyalty and closeness to his family rather than qualifications.
 Also, Yanukovych's organization was accused of performing over 70 "raid seizures", where, with the help of corrupt government officials, the organization seized a property (usually a small business) under a fabricated justification.

 In 2016, Yanukovych and his father sought the annulment of their assets in sanction measures adopted by the EU in 2014, stating that the evidence presented was not factual.
 In 2015, Viktor Yanukovych was placed on Interpol's Wanted List.
 Ukrainian Interior Minister Arsen Avakov confirmed that a warrant was also issued for Oleksandr Yanukovych.
 In 2017, however, Interpol removed all data on the pair, and confirmed that Oleksandr was not on the wanted list.

 In 2017, Swiss authorities confirmed that Oleksandr Yanukovych did not have any personal bank accounts or assets in Switzerland, apart from those owned by MAKO Trading SA.
 In October, the European Court of Justice upheld sanctions against Yanukovych and his father.